 With the order taken out of place, this sentence comes off as bizarre and nonsensical.
 Of course, an actual 13-adjective description would be very uncommon in English.
 But if you remove some adjectives to create a shorter description, the rules still apply: adjective types from earlier in the sequence must appear before adjective types that go later in the 1 through 13 order.

 You can say the pot above is an “uncommon, very strange pot,” but you can’t describe it as “strange very uncommon” without your description sounding a little “off.”
 And you could say the pot is “the first humongous, ancient, grooved food-storing pot,” but you can’t say it’s “the grooved, ancient, humungous, food-storing, first pot.”
 That sounds weird, and readers would struggle to understand the adjectives if they appeared out of order in that way.
+Practice this word ordering in this interactive online game.

 Now that we’ve gotten the trickiest thing about adjectives out of the way, we can work on the second trickiest adjective skill—knowing enough of them.
 To create really well-written English descriptions, you need a lot of variety in your vocabulary.
 In my next post on this subject, we’ll do a vocabulary-building exercise using adjectives to describe things.